 - It is acceptable for your scheme to rely on a certain amount of state shared by all of the web servers running your website, but your scheme must work even if this state is updated infrequently (i.e., once per day at most).
-When we refer to "state," we're only talking about the state required to keep track of what session a particular session cookie is for.
-When we say that your scheme can't rely on up-to-date state, we're only talking about this sort of thing.
-We're not talking about any of the other functions of a web site.
-Obviously some operations inevitably rely on state (such as transferring money between bank accounts, sending an email, etc.).
-This isn't the sort of state we're worried about for this problem. - It is not acceptable for your scheme to rely on any shared state being kept completely up-to-date.
+By "state," we mean the state that is required to keep track of what session a particular session cookie is for.
+We do not mean states that may be used by other functions of a web site (such as transferring money between bank accounts, sending an email, etc.). - It is not acceptable for your scheme to rely on any shared state being kept completely up-to-date.
 It should be the case that, with the exception of the state described above, knowing the session cookie alone is enough to allow a web server to be sure of who is initiating a given HTTP request.
 As a trivial example, it would be unacceptable to maintain a shared table of current sessions, and have every authentication decision made by consulting this table.

-Describe your scheme in detail and show that it satisfies requirements R1, R2, R3, and R4.
+Describe your scheme in detail and then explain how it satisfies requirements R1, R2, R3, and R4.

-While I (Julia) was writing this homework, I came across a rogue hacker, and decided to take a picture of the hacker and upload it to Facebook, but I just wanted to keep it there-I didn't want anyone else to see it-so I set the photo's privacy settings so that it was only visible to me.
+While I (Bob the Minion) was writing this homework, I came across a rogue hacker, took a picture of the hacker, and uploaded it to Facebook.
+Then, I changed the photo's privacy settings so that it was only visible to me.
 When I load the image in my browser, the following HTML element is included in the page:

-$\label{lem:https://scontent.fzty2-1.fna.fbcdn.net/v/t31.0-8/27021314_1987305248178419_4162830216086184077_o.jpg?oh=8bbbaa9db06188f6e5bb8e50cb047669&oe=5AFCFDE5^1$
+https:

+$// scontent.fbos1-2.fna.fbcdn.net/v/t1.0-9/53289746_2557071464363427_6641899286671917056_n.jpg?nc_ht=scontent.fbos1-2.fna&oh=5c5815176d03e9c907b18a4269f5421d&oe=5D1BBBE3^1$

-Answer the following questions:
+Please answer the following questions:

-- a) Why are you able to view that URL if the photo is supposed to be private to me? - b) What security feature has Facebook decided not to implement? - c) Given this relaxation, what would be required in order for an attacker to be able to defeat Facebook's security guarantee that unauthorized users cannot view your photos? - d) Do you think that this is a reasonable relaxation of the security rules?
+- a) Why are you able to view the contents at this URL if the photo is supposed to be viewable only to me? - b) What security feature has Facebook decided not to implement? - c) Given this relaxation, what would be required in order for an attacker to be able to defeat Facebook's security guarantee that unauthorized users cannot view your photos? - d) Do you think that this is a reasonable relaxation of the security rules?
 Why or why not?